Or using Poetry

-While you can use the Hyperspell API directly to query data, the most common way to query data is using the Hyperspell SDKs, which are available Python and TypeScript.
+While you can use the Hyperspell API directly to query memories, the most common way to query memories is using the Hyperspell SDKs, which are available for Python and TypeScript.

 If you need an SDK for another language, please let us know and we’ll create it for you.